-For the flight from Komsomolsk-on-Amur to Zhukovsky, the 97003 prototype aircraft performed a 9-hour flight with an intermediate landing in Novosibirsk.
+For the flight from Komsomolsk-on-Amur to Zhukovsky, the 97003 prototype aircraft completed a 9-hour flight with an intermediate landing in Novosibirsk.

-The certification test program for the import-substituted Superjet 100 (SJ-100) jet has been completed by half, and its flight part by 30–40%, said Kirill Kuznetsov, chief designer of the aircraft, to the press service of the United Aircraft Corporation (UAC).
+The certification test program for the import-substituted Superjet 100 (SJ-100) jet aircraft is half completed, and its flight part is 30–40% completed, said Kirill Kuznetsov, chief designer of the aircraft, to the press service of the United Aircraft Corporation (UAC).

-The third prototype aircraft with serial number 97003 has joined the two other prototypes — partially import-substituted 97001 and 95157 — and will soon join the certification flight tests.
+The third prototype aircraft with serial number 97003 joined the other two experimental machines — partially import-substituted 97001 and 95157 — and will soon join the certification flight tests.

 According to Kuznetsov, since 97003 is a completely import-substituted aircraft, the main task during the tests in Zhukovsky is to demonstrate the operation of all new Russian systems, including the PD-8 engines, both in the air and on the ground.

-Earlier www1.ru reported that the full cycle of production of PD-8 and PD-14 blades will ensure the independence of aircraft engine building in Russia.
+Earlier www1.ru reported that a full cycle of production of PD-8 and PD-14 blades will ensure the independence of aircraft engine building in Russia.

 Read more materials: